Program Overview

 Teachers assess student reading and math levels with local assessments, and provide additional synchronous (live) small group intervention in those content areas.
 Teachers are also available to provide individual support in a face-to-face virtual meeting format or on-site at the Academic Lab, as schedules permit.

 6-8 students are enrolled in full-year ELA, mathematics, social studies, science, and two electives per semester.
-All students have career explorations, study skills, and online learning / digital citizenship as part of their virtual learning experience.
+All students have career explorations, study skills, and online learning / digital citizenship as part of their learning experience.

 Specialized programs for reading and math are available as electives for students who demonstrate a need for academic interventions.